khaosans/ddd-llm-claims/BEST_PRACTICES.md

    ```

 2. **Maintain Patterns**
-   - Use aggregates for entities
+   - Use aggregates for entities (Evans, 2003; Vernon, 2013)
-   - Use value objects for data
+   - Use value objects for data (Evans, 2003)
-   - Publish domain events
+   - Publish domain events (Vernon, 2013)
-   - Use repositories for data access
+   - Use repositories for data access (Evans, 2003; Fowler, 2002)

 3. **Add Tests**
    - Unit tests for domain logic